 "Deanna...thanks for going over those conference slides with me.
 You saved my life...again."

 "Anytime James...I know what it's like, looking at these slides, can't even figure out what organ you're in, much less the diagnosis.
 Here let me help you."

-Jasmine flowers floated by as a butterfly took flight in his stomach.
+Jasmine flowers waft pass James' nostrils.
+A butterfly takes flight in his stomach.

 "Did I ever tell you about Jerry the Barbarian and the frozen section conferences?"
-A wicked grin flashed across Deanna's face.
+A wicked grin flashes across Deanna's face.

 "Sounds like a sitcom."